-This petition is run by the European EMIN (European Minimum Income Network)
+This petition is run by EAPN, the European Anti-Poverty Network, coordinator of EMIN (European Minimum Income Network).

 We are calling for concrete actions to achieve the progressive realisation of adequate, accessible and enabling Minimum Income Schemes as part of comprehensive social protection systems supported by an EU Framework Directive.

 Almost 119 million people, or 23.7 % of the EU population, are at risk of poverty or social exclusion.

 We, members of the European Minimum Income Network, are convinced that this is not inevitable, but the consequence of political choices.
 One of these political choices to be made is the progressive realisation of well-designed Minimum Income Schemes: guaranteeing income support for everybody who needs it, for as long as they need it, enough to live a life in dignity and fully participate in society, adapted to the cost of living in every European country.